Muscles to Target With a Foam Roller for Hip Tightness

 To relieve hip tightness with a foam roller, target five muscle groups: hip flexors (iliopsoas and rectus femoris), piriformis, glutes, TFL, and adductors.
 These muscles control hip movement, and chronic tightness in any one of them restricts range of motion and pulls the pelvis out of alignment.
 Rolling each for 30-60 seconds per side addresses root tension, not just surface-level discomfort.

-Hip flexors are the primary culprits for most people.
+Hip flexors are the primary culprits for a lot of people.
 The iliopsoas runs from the lumbar spine to the femur and compresses with prolonged sitting, shortening and staying compressed long after you stand up.
 Roll the front of the hip just below the hip bone, then work into the upper quad to address the rectus femoris.

 The piriformis sits deep in the glute and externally rotates the hip.
 A tight piriformis restricts rotation and can irritate the sciatic nerve.
 Positioning matters more than pressure here.
 Cross your ankle over your opposite knee, then roll the outer glute to reach it.
 For positioning detail, see the guide on correct position for foam rolling the piriformis.

 The tensor fasciae latae anchors at the outer hip and connects to the IT band.
-Most people roll mid-thigh and miss the TFL entirely.
+A lot of people roll mid-thigh and miss the TFL entirely.
 The release point is at the top of the lateral hip, not halfway down the leg.
 In my experience, this single positioning correction produces more noticeable change than any other adjustment you can make to a hip rolling routine.

 The gluteus medius and maximus connect directly to hip stability.
 Tight glutes restrict hip extension and tilt the pelvis.
 Roll from the sacrum across the full glute to the top of the femur on each side, covering the full muscle belly rather than camping in one spot.